 The beer belly, according to scientists at the University of London, is a myth.
 Their research, which appeared in the European Journal of Clinical Nutrition, suggests that moderate beer drinkers are no more prone to developing a belly than anyone else, and blame belly fat on a poor diet and lack of exercise.
 But to reap hop’s healthier properties, I wouldn’t recommend beer…

 Hops can be taken in supplement form but can be bitter.
 However, there are flavored herbal hops teas on the market, as well as liquid extracts available that could be mixed with your favorite juice.

 On top of its anti-obesity effects, it’s also been shown to aid in other important areas of metabolism — blood glucose control, regulation of cholesterol, ability to inhibit cancer cells, the potential to aid those in cancer treatment, supporting liver health nervous system function.

-In terms of herbal medicines, hops are no new discovery.
+In terms of herbal medicines, hops are not a new discovery.
 It’s long been used for its potent qualities, which exhibit oestrogenic, sedative, hypnotic, antipyretic, anti-inflammatory, antiviral and antiseptic effects.